neuronsimulator/nrn/docs/python/programming/math/vector.rst

-.. method:: Vector.scantil
+.. method:: Vector.scantil(fileobj, sentinel, [c, nc])

-    Syntax:
-        ``n = vec.scantil(fileobj, sentinel)``

-        ``n = vec.scantil(fileobj, sentinel, c, nc)``

-    Description:
     Like :meth:`Vector.scanf` but scans til it reads a value equal to the sentinel. e.g. -1e15 is a possible sentinel value in many situations.
     The vector does not include the sentinel value.
 The file pointer is left at the character following the sentinel.

     Read from
     column *c* of *nc* columns when data is in column format.
 It numbers the columns beginning from 1.
 The scan stops when the sentinel is found in any position prior to column c+1 but it is recommended that the sentinel appear by itself on its own line.
 The file pointer is left at the character following the sentinel.

     The scan takes place at the current position of the file.

     Return value is number of items read.